mpourmpoulis/PythonVoiceCodingPlugin/README.md

-I have limited myself to pure python so odds are it should work on all sublime supported operatings systems.
-For the time being it has been tested on Windows 10 64 bit.
+.

-For the time being I have bundles for 0.5.11 release of Caster that work as expected
+For the time being I have bundles for 0.5.11 release of Caster that work as expected on Windows 10 64bit.

 ## License

-The code is licensed under 2-clause BSD License.
+All code is licensed under 2-clause BSD License.

 ## Dependencies